MTHFR: What about my kids?

 First off, it’s normally a good idea to have a nutritionally/MTHFR trained consultant on your side!
 And remember, I do offer a free 15 min. phone consult to everyone.
 If someone has MTHFR mutations, It can be been passed on to their offspring.
 It all depends on homozygous/heterozygous mutations in the parents.
 Every person has two sets of chromosomes, and only one set gets passed on to their children.
 So there ends up being four possible combinations of MTHFR 677t and another four for MTHFR 1298.
 So if a parent is homozygous, has two copies, for 677t we know the child is at least heterozygous, having one copy.
 If both parents are homozygous from 677t, we know the child will be homozygous as well.
 If you remember how eye color gets passed down from high school biology, it’s the exact same thing.

 Should you test your children?
 This is completely up to the parents.
 Would it be nice to know, absolutely!
-Is it worth the money?
-That’s your call.
 There is more to this than just having the mutation, so there may be things you may want to do first.
-(Safely Test Your Child For MTHFR)
+(Safely Test Your Child For MTHFR).
+There are many ways to be tested for MTHFR, but you really want to test more than just MTHFR and with a private company that destroys your samples.
+Maximized Genetics is a perfect place to get tested and is what I recommend to everyone.

 What’s the difference in a child with MTHFR and one without?
 Well, I’ve said this before and I’ll say it again.
 There is more to methylation and being optimal than just MTHFR and just because someone has a mutation doesn’t mean it is expressing, or causing a problem at the moment.
 Your goal will be to limit its ability to express/cause problems.
 And there are more than just MTHFR SNPs to be aware of.
 For instance, COMT ++ children and adults tend to have higher IQs but melt under pressure and commonly suffer from anxiety.
 VDR and GAD SNPS play a role here as well.
 But just know there is more to the story than just MTHFR.
 BUT, having MTHFR can cause one to have trouble detoxing from metals (Immune upregulation), trouble producing SAMe and subsequent Neurotransmitters (Depression, anxiety, trouble focusing, fatigue, hyperactivity, etc), trouble breaking down histamine(bad bug bites, irritability, headaches, excessive energy, trouble sleeping, migraines, etc), trouble with antioxidant systems, and increased risk of arteriosclerosis and inflammation.
 Then there is MTR and MTRR enzymes that are just downstream from MTHFR and I’ve seen many kids do very well on methylcobalamin to support those.
 We even had a child in the clinic I worked at for a while start talking after he started methylcobalamin.
 Don’t get lost, the point here is to reinforce the idea that there are other enzymes that are just as important as MTHFR or even more important depending on symptoms.
 The list goes on and on and continues to grow every month.
 So don’t get lost or confused, there are things you can do to minimize any of these genes from acting up and causing a problem.